-I have outlined some dos and don’ts and general guidelines to follow for our beginner hikers.
+I have outlined some things to do and not to don, as well general guidelines for our beginner hikers.
 These simple suggestions will make sure you get the most out of your hike and stay safe in the process.

 - Choose a hike best suited to your physical ability and comfort level.

-- Always check the weather in advance before you leave.
+- Always check the weather forecast in advance – before you leave.
 This is a must!
 If there is any chance of thunderstorms I’d take a rain check.
-You never want to be caught up a mountain during a lightning storm.
+You never want to be caught up on a mountain during a lightning storm.

 - Wear proper hiking shoes and boots.
 Ankles can twist easily if walking on rocks or uneven landscape.
 Protect your feet at all times!